Orange Day Lily

 Cultivation: The preference is full or partial sun, fertile loamy soil, and mesic conditions.
 This species is very easy to grow and gradually spreads.
 It has few problems with pests and foliar disease.

-Range & Habitat: The Orange Day Lily has been observed in the wild in most counties of Illinois (see Distribution Map).
-It is probably more widespread than official records indicate, and is fairly common.
+Range & Habitat: The introduced Orange Day Lily has been observed in the wild in most counties of Illinois (see Distribution Map).
+This plant is probably more widespread than official records indicate, and it is fairly common.
 Habitats include cemeteries and cemetery prairies, thickets and woodland borders, areas along railroads and roadsides, sites of abandoned homesteads, and old flower gardens.
 The Orange Day Lily usually occurs at disturbed sites, but it can also invade natural areas and become in time a nuisance.
 The waxy coating of the leaves resists penetration by herbicides, making control of this plant more difficult.
 It is possible to dig plants out of the ground with a shovel, but any roots that are left in the ground can regenerate new plants.
-The Day Lilies originate primarily from East Asia.
+The Day Lilies (Hemerocallis spp.) originate primarily from East Asia.

-Faunal Associations: In North America, the flowers are successfully pollinated by neither insects nor hummingbirds.
+Faunal Associations: In North America, the flowers are successfully cross-pollinated by neither insects nor hummingbirds.
 Some small bees or flower flies may collect or feed on the pollen from the anthers.
 Rabbits and White-Tailed Deer crop the young tender leaves during the spring when little else is available.
 The tender young foliage, buds, and flowers are non-toxic and edible to humans.
 The waxy mature foliage is less palatable and usually left alone by wildlife.

 Photographic Location: An old cemetery in Urbana, Illinois.